-The Bureau of Labor Statistics (BLS) announced (October 2017) a change to its methodology for calculating 10-year occupational employment projections.
+The Bureau of Labor Statistics (BLS) announced in October 2017 a change to its methodology for calculating ten-year occupational employment projections.
 The new methodology considers estimates of both occupational separations as well as job growth within each industry.

-BLS projects occupational separations using two different models, one for labor force exits and another for occupational transfers.
+BLS projects occupational separations using two different models - one for labor force exits and another for occupational transfers.
 Both models use a regression analysis of historical data to identify the characteristics of a worker, such as age and educational attainment, that make them likely to separate from their occupation.
 These patterns from historical data are then applied to the current distribution of employment for each occupation to project future separations.
-Please see a detailed technical description at https://www.bls.gov/emp/ep_separations_methods.htm providing specifics on the data sources and model specifications.

-The Separations methodology accounts for different types of job changes to ensure our projections reflect today's dynamic workforce.
-These changes may produce very different projections from previous surveys because of the new methodology.
-State workforce agencies are advised that this methodology may have implications for state WIOA plans and other employment projections.
-The Separations methodology is based upon national data and is meant to be used by states as a guide to state-level projections.
+State workforce agencies are advised that this methodology may result in different implications for labor planning and training projections.
+The separations methodology is based upon national data, and is meant to be used by states as a guide to state-level projections.